 In this paper we use a unique data set, formed by matching California respondents of the 1990-1993 SIPP panels to state administrative records, to assess the validity of reported Medicaid coverage in the SIPP.
 Our main finding is that the SIPP provides relatively accurate data on Medicaid coverage for those who are actually receiving it.
 For the population in the SIPP who have valid Social Security Numbers and can be matched, we estimate that 85-87 percent of all "person-months" of actual Medicaid coverage are accurately reported.
-This ratio is even higher (at least 90 percent) for groups with a high likelihood of Medicaid coverage, including children and people in low income families.
+This ratio is even higher (at least 90 percent) for groups with a high likelihood of Medicaid coverage, including children and people in low-income families.
 Our conclusions on the accuracy of reported coverage for people who are not actually receiving Medicaid are tempered by the observation that any errors in the matching process between the SIPP and the administrative records will lead to an overstatement of the false positive coverage rate.
 Making no allowance for such errors, we estimate that 2.5 to 3 percent of people who are not covered by Medicaid report that they are covered in the SIPP.
 This rate is substantially higher for children and people from poor families.
-However, simulations with plausible error rates suggest that the 3 percent rate of false positive coverage responses should be viewed as an upper bound, and that a better estimate might be in the neighborhood of 2 percent.
+The apparent false positive error rate for low-income children is reduced by about one-quarter when we use a relatively conservative assumption to update the administrative records of children whose mothers report coverage in both the SIPP and the administrative data.
+Although such a correction can only be performed for a small subset of the sample, simulations with plausible error rates suggest that the 2.5 to 3 percent rate of false positive coverage responses should be viewed as an upper bound, and that the true rate is probably closer to 2 percent.